Thursday, October 7 from 8:30 am to 3:30 pm EST | 1:30 pm to 8:30 pm UTC+1

 “Experiences from the frontline: Winning, losing and learning in the fight against misinformation”

-Lyric is an entrepreneur and engineer who founded Logically in 2017, after observing the breakdown in public discourse during the 2016 US presidential election, and the Brexit referendum in the UK.
+Lyric founded Logically in 2017, after observing the breakdown in public discourse during the 2016 US presidential election, and the Brexit referendum in the UK.
 He first began identifying opportunities for early interventions during his time at MIT, and is motivated by the impact Logically can deliver through human-machine collaborations to mitigate risks posed by information disorder.
 Logically now works with governments, businesses and platforms around the world to uncover and address harmful misinformation and deliberate disinformation.
-Lyric was awarded Enterprise CXO Leader of the Year in the CogX Awards 2021, and was named by Ozy as one of the 100 people who defined 2020.
-In 2021, Logically was named one of the world’s most innovative artificial intelligence companies by Fast Company.
+This year, Lyric was awarded Enterprise CXO Leader of the Year in the CogX Awards, and Logically was named one of the world’s most innovative artificial intelligence companies by Fast Company.

 Kalina Bontcheva (University of Sheffield)